mozsakalli/Cava/README.md

 class files using Procyon decompiler's Bytecode AST only feature.
 After this step every class file converted to equivalent C files and headers.

+## How to compile

+Check out the project and in project folder from console enter "mvn clean instal" Cava requires JDK 1.8 and a Mac XCode with commandline tools installed to test generated sample project.